Cats Run out of Gas in Finale, but Bahamas Trip Still a Success

 The University of Kentucky basketball team beat Missouri 84-79 at Mizzou Arena on Saturday, February 1, 2014

-John Robic is in his fourth season with the Kentucky basketball program but is a long-time associate of UK head coach John Calipari.
+John Robic is in his sixth season with the Kentucky basketball program but is a long-time associate of UK head coach John Calipari.

-Similar to those magical years he assisted in at UMass in the 1990s, Robic helped lead Memphis to the program's most storied era in school history in four seasons at Memphis (2006-09) as well as helping return Kentucky back among the nation's elite.
+Similar to those magical years he assisted in at UMass in the 1990s, Robic helped lead Memphis to the program's most storied era in school history in four seasons at Memphis (2006-09) as well as helping return Kentucky back among the nation's elite since his arrival in Lexington.

 Robic helped the Wildcats post a 35-3 mark in his inaugural season at Kentucky.
 The Cats made an appearance in the 2010 Elite Eight while claiming SEC regular season and tournament championships along the way.